shigebeyond/jkmvc/doc/orm/validation.md

 Validation rules are defined in the `OrmMeta::rules` property.
 This property is the rules for each field to be executed by `Validation.execute(exp:String, value:Any, binds:Map<String, Any?>)` method.

-Each rule is `com.jkmvc.orm.RuleMeta` object, which has 2 properties:
+Each rule is `com.jkmvc.orm.RuleValidator` object, which has 2 properties:
 1. `label`: A label is a human-readable version of the field name.
 2. `rule`: A validation expression